-(This is a second part of a four-part guide to meaningful work.
-If you've stumbled here by accident, go to the first part.)
+(This is the second part of a four-part guide to meaningful work.
+If you’ve stumbled here by accident, go to the first part.)

 Focus more on activities than outcomes